vijishmadhavan/ArtLine/README.md

 ## Going Forward

 I hope I was clear, going forward would like to improve the model further as it still struggles with random backgrounds(I'm creating a custom dataset to address this issue).
-Cartoonizing the image was never part of the project, but somehow it came up and it did okay!!
-Still lots to improve.
-Ill release the cartoonize model when it looks impressive enough to show off.

 *I will be constantly upgrading the project for the foreseeable future.*